-China.
+CHINA.
 Economic growth has been weakening over successive years, despite repeated rounds of central bank stimulus; medium term risks are increasing.
 Major progress still needs to be made to eliminate excess industrial capacity and the stock of unsold property, and to address the level of non-performing loans in the banking and credit systems.
-Progress has been made in reducing the rate of credit creation, particularly from the shadow banking sector, which is feeding through into lower economic growth.
-There are concerns that official economic statistics are inflating the published rate of growth.

-Japan - has been struggling to stimulate consistent significant GDP growth and to get inflation up to its target of 2%, despite huge monetary and fiscal stimulus.
+JAPAN.
+GDP growth has been gradually improving during 2017 to reach an annual figure of 2.1% in quarter 3.
+However, it is still struggling to get inflation up to its target of 2%, despite huge monetary and fiscal stimulus.
 It is also making little progress on fundamental reform of the economy.

-It is likely that loose monetary policy will endure for some years yet to try to stimulate growth and modest inflation.
+Brexit Timetable and Process.